hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ![phantom_peak](../img/H1hesc_Nanog_Rep1_chr12_aln.png)

-The cross correlation peak shows the highest cross-correlation at fragment length 105, similar to what we found running spp.
+**MAYBE TAKE THIS OUT?** The cross correlation peak shows the highest cross-correlation at fragment length 105, similar to what we found running spp.
 The Nanog rep1 has a high NSC value (greater than 1.1), indicating that Nanog rep1 exhibits good signal to noise and a fair number of peaks.
 The RSC and quality tags further indicate good chip signal and a quality IP, yielding a very high quality tag (>2).
 Based on these metrics, Nanog rep1 looks good for further analysis.

 ## Quality assessment using *deepTools*

+For the *alignment quality*, we will investigate the read coverages for each sample and determine the variability in coverage per sample group.
+Replicate samples that vary greatly in where the reads stack up is indicative of a weak ChIP-Seq experiment.
+In addition, we can identify outlier samples or batch effects.
+Obtaining quality metrics using *phantompeakqualtools*

 Using the *[deepTools](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html)* suite of tools, we can assess the quality of our alignments for each of our samples by using several metrics to explore sample signal strength and read coverage similarity within and between experimental conditions.